 Best Known For

 Singer-songwriter Grace Slick was one of the lead singers for the band Jefferson Airplane.
-She wrote the songs "White Rabbit" and "Somebody to Love".
+She wrote the song "White Rabbit" and sang the popular tune "Somebody to Love."

 Grace Slick - Mini Biography (2:11)